Overweight diabetes patients outlive slimmer ones - study

-NEW YORK (Reuters) - Patients with type-2 diabetes who are overweight but not obese outlive diabetics of normal weight, scientists reported on Monday, in another example of the “obesity paradox.”
+NEW YORK, May 4 (Reuters) - Patients with type-2 diabetes who are overweight but not obese outlive diabetics of normal weight, scientists reported on Monday, in another example of the “obesity paradox.”

 Although public health officials issue dire warnings about the consequences of overweight, and employers are pressuring workers to slim down via “wellness programs,” the relationship between weight and longevity is paradoxical: Studies show that although obesity increases the risk of developing cardiovascular disease (CVD), overweight patients with CVD live longer than patients of normal weight.